placrosse/kodo/docs/source/faq.rst

 What is a coding vector?
 ..........................

 The coding vector describes how a coded symbol was coded.
-It contains a coeffcient (which is a element) for each symbol in the generation.
+It contains a coefficient (which is a element) for each symbol in the generation.

 The coding vector is typically denoted; :math:`\boldsymbol{v} = \{v_0; v_1; ... v_{g-1} \}`